aevans1910/web-7-react-redux-passwords-app/P08-Implement-React-Redux/content.md

 ## Create Actions

 Redux is very strict about how it allows state to be modified.
-Changes to state can only be implement through actions which you will define.
+Changes to state can only be implemented through actions which you will define.

 Create a folder named: 'src/actions'